jndiogo/sibila/docs/installing.md

-## Enabling llama.cpp hardware acceleration
+## Enabling llama.cpp hardware acceleration for local models

 Local models will run faster with hardware acceleration enabled.
 Sibila uses llama-cpp-python, a python wrapper for llama.cpp and it's a good idea to make sure it was installed with the best optimization your computer can offer.